Ready to invest in a patient portal? Here are a few things you need to look out for!

 Before we get started on the key features you should look for, let’s quickly look at the benefits an online portal can provide for your practice.

-Healthcare providers and patients can track health information better: Having a database where all information is stored makes it easier for both healthcare providers and patients to see important details.
+- Healthcare providers and patients can track health information better: Having a database where all information is stored makes it easier for both healthcare providers and patients to see important details.
+In other words, Interoperability in Healthcare enables safer transitions of care, which leads to better patient outcomes over all.

 Key features to look for in a patient portal